microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

    GameObject cube = GameObject.CreatePrimitive(PrimitiveType.Cube);
    bbox = cube.AddComponent<BoundingBox>();
    // Important: BoundingBox creates a scale handler on start if one does not exist
-   // do not use AddComponent, as that will createa  duplicate handler that will not be used TransformScaleHandler scaleHandler = bbox.gameObject.GetComponent<TransformScaleHandler>();
+   // do not use AddComponent, as that will create a  duplicate handler that will not be used TransformScaleHandler scaleHandler = bbox.gameObject.GetComponent<TransformScaleHandler>();
    scaleHandler.ScaleMinimum = 1f;
    scaleHandler.ScaleMaximum = 2f;